 4. This is my baby.
 Well, not really, but you know what I mean.
 Expensive, but worth it to me (especially since I saved my pennies for a long time).
 I can leave it on my counter.
 I use it daily.
 No exaggeration.
 It doesn’t get flour everywhere and it grinds all sorts of grains and wheat pretty darn quickly.
 Here’s a link to where you can purchase (the company I purchased mine from several years ago is no longer in business – note that when you follow the link, I have the Komo Fidibus Classic mill).

-5. For a long time, I wondered what the big deal was about all these new, powerful blenders on the market (Blendtec and Vitamix) and then my generous parents bestowed a Blendtec upon us for Christmas a year or so ago and I was immediately sold on it’s prowess.
+5. For a long time, I wondered what the big deal was about all these new, powerful blenders on the market (Blendtec and Vitamix) and then my generous parents bestowed a Blendtec upon us for Christmas several years ago and I was immediately sold on it’s prowess.
 I pull out my Blendtec (ok, it actually sits on my counter) nearly daily for pancake batter, smoothies, grinding fresh bread crumbs, thick dips like hummus, ice cream, and nearly anything under the sun.
 While spendy, if you can swing it, this is a powerful and very well-rounded appliance to have around.